xinhe2/journal-club/content/post/uchg-compbio-jc.md

 (Incidentally, to add image to post, you can place the image under [`static` folder](https://github.com/xinhe-lab/journal-club/blob/master/static/201711/setup-comments.png) and load it from [the `markdown` file](https://github.com/xinhe-lab/journal-club/blob/master/content/post/uchg-compbio-jc.md#create-a-post) as demonstrated here.)
 <hr>

+Additionally, attribute `author` indicates on the post the name of the contributor. `topics` and `people` are optional attributes.

+- `topics` defines broader categories than `tags`. eg. topics can be "statistics", "transcriptomics", "cancer".
+- `people` lists the name of scientists involved in the paper under discussion.

+These attributes will not appear directly in the post itself, but will be displayed in the side bar for book-keeping.

 Now, simply type `hugo` at the root of the repository (where you can find `config.toml`):